Pressure Ratio when Mach becomes Infinite Solution

 Variables Used

-Specific Heat Ratio - The Specific heat ratio of a gas is the ratio of the specific heat of the gas at a constant pressure to its specific heat at a constant volume.
+Specific Heat Ratio - The Specific Heat Ratio is the ratio of the heat capacity at constant pressure to the heat capacity at constant volume, important for understanding fluid behavior in hypersonic flows.

-Mach Number - Mach number is a dimensionless quantity representing the ratio of flow velocity past a boundary to the local speed of sound.
+Mach Number - The Mach Number is a dimensionless quantity representing the ratio of the speed of an object to the speed of sound in the surrounding medium.

 STEP 1: Convert Input(s) to Base Unit